bentomontenegro/Qiskit-cert-exam_review/README.md

-# Introduction to the topics in the Qiskit certification exam
+# Introduction to the topics of the Qiskit certification exam

 This repository is intended to publicly share my personal review for the topics covered in the __IBM Certified Associate Developer - Quantum Computation using Qiskit v0.2X__ exam.